A Short Proof of Euler--Poincar\'e Formula: Another Point of View

 \begin{proof}[\bfseries Alternative proof of Lemma~\ref{lem:EulerPoinI}] Recall that $P$ is a polytope in dimension $k+1$, and $f^c$, $c\in\{0,1,\dots,k+1\}$, denote the numbers of faces of $P$ of dimension~$c$.
 Again, we assume validity of \eqref{eq:EulerPoin} in dimensions $d\in\{k-1,k\}$, and our goal is to prove

 We choose arbitrary two facets $T_1,T_2$ of $P$ (distinct, but not necessarily disjoint) and two points $t_1\in T_1$ and $t_2\in T_2$ in their relative interior, such that the straight line $q$ determined by $t_1,t_2$ is in a general position with respect to~$P$.
 In particular, we demand that {\em no} nontrivial line segment lying in a face of $P$ of dimension $\leq k-1$ is coplanar with~$q$.
 We also denote by $T_3,\dots,T_{f^k}$ the remaining facets of $P$, in any order.

-As in Section~\ref{sec:proofI}, for every face $F$ of $P$ of dimension $0\leq c\leq k-1$, we select a base point $x_F$ in the relative interior of~$F$, and we add two flags of value~$\frac12(-1)^c$ from $x_F$ in the opposite directions parallel to~$q$.
-Again, the total value of all the flags distributed in~$P$ equals the left-hand side of \eqref{eq:neededII}, and we would like to sum up the contribution of the flags to each facet of~$P$.
-However, now the situation is different in that flags are not contained in facets and we first need to define an assignment of the flags to the facets.
+As in Section~\ref{sec:proofI}, for every face $F$ of $P$ of dimension $0\leq c\leq k-1$, we select a point $x_F$ in the relative interior of~$F$ (note that $x_v=v$ if $v$ is a~vertex~of~$P$).

-Intuitively, we are going to ``fold'' each flag to an incident facet, as detailed next.
+In the proof we use a {\em discharging} argument, an advanced variant of the double-counting method in combinatorics.
+To every face $F$ of $P$ of dimension $0\leq c\leq k+1$, we assign {\em charge} of value~$(-1)^c$ (note that charge applies also to whole~$F=P$).
+Hence the {\em total change} initially assigned to all faces of $P$ equals the left-hand side of \eqref{eq:neededII}.

+Now we {\em discharge} all the assigned charge from faces of dimension $c\leq k-1$ to the facets of $P$.
+The discharging rule is only one and quite simple.
+Consider a facet $T_i$ of $P$, $1\leq i\leq f^k$.
+Let $t_i\in q$ denote the unique point which is the intersection of the line $q$ with the support hyperplane of~$T_i$.
+This is a sound definition of $t_i$ according to a general position of~$q$, and it is consistent with the choice of $t_1,t_2$ above.
+For any proper face $F$ of $T_i$ (so $F$ is a face of $P$ as well and is of dimension $0\leq c\leq k-1$), the discharging rule reads (see in Figure~\ref{fig:discharge}):

+Note that we will be finished if we prove that, after applying the discharging rule, (i)~every face of $P$ of dimension $\leq k-1$ ends up with charge $0$, and (ii) the total charge of the facets of $P$ and of $P$ itself sums up to the right-hand side of \eqref{eq:neededII}.